 - CT and MRI scanning

 - It is generally recommended that no therapy be given for primary haematospermia as it usually resolves spontaneously.

 - Usually reassurance is all that is required after full physical examination and investigations of any ancillary symptom or signs.

-- In patients over 40 years old, with persistent haematospermia, especially with other symptoms, a urological opinion may be necessary.
+- In patients aged over 40 years, with persistent haematospermia, especially with other symptoms, a urological opinion may be necessary.